Chemical Waste Quick Start Guide

 - Identify materials for disposal.
 Check with others in your department or building to see if they would like your unused/surplus chemicals.

-- Submit a pickup request on the DRS web site using the Waste Management tab.
-Select Request a Pickup > Chemical Waste.
+- Submit a pickup request on the DRS waste pickup page, as described above, then click on the "New Pickup Request" icon.
 Detailed instructions are available at the top of the Pickup Request page.

-- The application allows you to chose from tens of thousands of chemical products and lab-generated mixtures.
-However, if you have a chemical product or mixture not listed on the application, choose "New Chemical."
+- If you have a chemical product or mixture not listed on the master list, choose "New Chemical."
 If you have a commercial product, add the product name, manufacturer, and web address of the Safety Data Sheet in the Waste Description box.
 If it is a lab-generated mixture, list each constituent and the percent by weight.
 Include any solvent, including water.

 Environmental Protection Agency (EPA) regulations require that the person generating the waste provides the DRS with a complete and accurate inventory of the chemical wastes to be recycled or disposed of prior to collection.
 This provides the DRS with the opportunity to review the inventory to evaluate any potential hazards, incompatibilities, and also to assign the appropriate EPA codes to each waste.
 Inaccurate information puts at risk the DRS personnel picking up the waste as well as the staff who manage your waste prior to its final disposal.
 Inaccurate information such as mislabeling or misidentifying a chemical also puts the U of I at risk of litigation if an accident should occur during transportation off-campus or at the final disposal facility.